SHi-ON/Shawyan/content/posts/mimic_github_pr_diff_locally.md

 ---

 ## What?!
-The goal is to mimic the GitHub pull requests' change diff in your local repository:
+The goal is to mimic the GitHub pull requests' file diff in your local repository:
 ![Image](../post_images/mimic_github_pr_diff_locally_1.png)